 Benfica are the top Portuguese team when it comes to European football, contesting the Champions League/European Cup final on seven occasions.

-While most of their appearances came in the 1960s, Benfica have continued to dominate Portuguese football in recent years, winning five of the past eight Primeira Liga titles (though they are looking unlikely to add number six this season).
+While most of their appearances came in the 1960s, Benfica have continued to dominate Portuguese football in recent years, winning five of the past nine Primeira Liga titles.

 What makes Benfica’s success over the past few years more impressive is that they have routinely seen their most important first-team players and best up-and-coming prospects move elsewhere each summer.